 I love spicy Indian food and spicy fried Indian snacks are especially hard for me to resist.
-I love making recipes like these spicy pea pakoras as well as onion bhajis as homemade ones are so tasty and once you've made them once they're easy to adapt too.
+I love making recipes like these spicy pea pakoras as well as cauliflower pakoras and onion bhajis as homemade ones are so tasty and once you've made them once they're easy to adapt too.

 Why not make a batch to go with your next homemade Indian meal?
 They don't take much extra effort as you can mix all the ingredients together in advance and then just fry them as you are cooking the rest of the meal.